-Make Your Money Go Further – Skyscanner is a godsend… you can compare a whole months worth of flights and choose the cheapest time to go.
-If you’re not set on a certain location to travel you can also use the website to ‘search anywhere’ and they’ll show you a mixture of low cost flights to a mixture of places.
+Make Your Money Go Further – Skyscanner is a godsend.
+You can compare a whole months worth of flights and choose the cheapest time to go.
+So useful when you’re trying to travel on a student budget.
+If you’re not set on a certain location to travel you can also use the website to ‘search anywhere’.
+Then they’ll show you a mixture of low cost flights to a mixture of places.
 Generally flights are cheaper when you book in advance too.
 Also if you have a Clubcard you can use your points on flights.
 Hostel World, Booking.com and Airbnb are great for finding really nice places to stay for decent prices.
 Surprisingly Airbnb isn’t always cheaper and staying in a hotel is always fun so I check both.
 Of course if you are really budgeting, like I did on my backpacking trip from New York to Montreal, Couchsurfing is great as long as you are sensible!

 Use a Budgeting App – Trail Wallet is great for tracking the money you spend while away and sticking to a preset budget.
 It is especially useful for long backpacking trips.

 And that’s about it to be honest.
-Once you get your head round travelling on a budget it is pretty simple.
+Once you get your head round how to travel on a student budget it is pretty simple.
 Just think, get yourself some £30 return flights to Prague for a long weekend.
-Couchsurf while there, meaning you make friends and gain local knowledge on the best places to eat cheap etc. Budget £40 a day, which you’ll find is loads when you’re making use of the kitchen, cooking for your host too of course!
+Couchsurf while there, meaning you make friends and gain local knowledge on the best places to eat cheap etc. Budget £40 a day.
+You’ll find it’s loads when you’re making use of the kitchen, cooking for your host too of course!
 Add another £50 to cover getting to and from the airport and other bits and bobs and you have yourself a trip for £200.
 Not bad really.

-Do you guys have any other tips for students travelling on a budget?
+Do you guys have any other tips on how to travel on a student budget?
 If so, please share in the comments!